Innmind/documentation/docs/philosophy/simplicity.md

 We tend to use simple and easy or difficult and complex interchangeably.
 But they're very much different.

-Complexity is a objective scale (1) of a number of parts of a system and the number of interactions between each parts.
+Complexity is an objective scale (1) of a number of parts of a system and the number of interactions between each part.
 {.annotate}

 1. with Simplicity being on one end of this scale

 Difficulty is a subjective scale related to your familiarity with a subject.
-By familiarity ear the number of time you've done some task.
+By familiarity ear the number of times you've done some task.

 A general example of this difference is an electric circuit to light a bulb: